-“Cocounselling” is a process in which two people exchange time and attention thus help each other think more clearly and act more powerfully.
-The process is a natural one and was first described and researched by Harvey Jackins.
+Cocounselling is a process in which two people exchange time and attention to help each other think more clearly and act more powerfully.
+The process is natural and was first described and researched by Harvey Jackins.
 He called his approach “Re-evaluation Counselling.”
 There is much literature and a website.

 What is Re-evaluation Counselling?

-Re-evaluation counselling (RC) theory and practice have evolved over the last sixty years.
-It started by observing what helped people grow and without any preconceptions.
-It is now the simplest and most profound approach to improving human functioning that I know.
+Re-evaluation counselling (RC) theory and practice have evolved over sixty years.
+It started by observing what helped people grow without any preconceptions.
+It is now the most straightforward and profound approach to improving human functioning that I know.

-The natural mechanisms for releasing painful emotion (talking, laughing, sweating, shaking, storming, crying and yawning) were all available to us as young people.
-During and after emotional discharge the person re-evaluates the painful experience and is then able to think and act more clearly.
+The natural mechanisms for releasing painful emotions (talking, laughing, sweating, shaking, storming, crying, and yawning) are available to young people.
+During and after emotional discharge, the person re-evaluates the painful experience and can think and act more clearly.

-Unfortunately, emotional discharge is often inhibited by those around us who mistake the release of emotion (the healing of the hurt) for the hurt itself.
+Unfortunately, emotional discharge is often inhibited by those around us who mistake the release of emotion (the healing of the hurt) for the pain itself.
 (Big boys don’t cry etc.).

 What is RC practice?

 The core of RC practice is the session.
 In a session, one person, the counsellor, listens, pays attention, facilitates and encourages the release of feelings.
-The client talks and discharges and re-evaluates.
+The client talks and discharges, and re-evaluates.
 The subject matter can be anything that the client chooses.
-At the end of the client’s time, the roles are reversed.
+At the end of the client’s time, the roles you swap roles.
 With increased experience and confidence in each other, the process works better and better.

 How do you learn RC?

 The fundamentals class covers the basic theory and practice of RC.
-The methods used include teaching, demonstrations of practice with students, cocounselling sessions, support groups and reviews of students experience.
-The cocounselling process will be applied to issues in the students and teachers lives and work.
-We learn how to discharge hurts due to the way society handles race, age, sex difference, class etc.
+The methods used include teaching, demonstrations of technique with students, cocounselling sessions, support groups and reviews of students’ experiences.
+We apply the cocounselling process to issues in the students’ and teachers’ lives and work.
+We learn how to discharge hurts due to how society handles race, age, sex difference, class etc.

 Application to Training and Development

-RC theory gives trainers an excellent way of understanding their students and themselves in relation to them.
-One of the implications of the theory is that there are no bad students, there are only students who are finding the training situation difficult because it is painful to them or reminds them of an earlier painful situation.
-Simply asking people what they are finding difficult can have profound effects.
+RC theory gives trainers an excellent way of understanding their students and themselves.
+One of the implications of the theory is that there are no bad students.
+Some students may find the training situation difficult because it is painful or reminds them of an earlier difficult situation.
+Simply asking people what they find challenging and listening will usually solve the problem.